JonFRutan/OpenValve/README.md

 *Jon Rutan & Trevor Corcoran*
 This README stinks, and MUST be updated.

+NOTE: I haven't included the instructions for setting up the Steamgames database, which is a local postgresql database.
+You'll need to run `migrate.py` against the `games.json` file from the dataset.
+I, being quite intelligent, pushed the local db password into this repo.

 ## Setup
 To start the server and client:
 **Server**